 Civic buildings and public spaces are a very strong pillar for a community.
 As new development continues, investment in the public realm will capitalize on the location to become an enhanced “Grand Boulevard” and promenade for residents, employees and visitors.
 On the north side of the canal, on either side of 19th Street, the streets surrounding NMB’s City Hall and Julius Littman Performing Arts Theater evoke a sense of tranquility and grand stature, due to the roadway improvements.
 The office inventory has proximity to main thoroughfares and the community and educational centers facilitate a “business and civic commons” atmosphere.
 Galleries and other window-front stores easily fit in on the first-floor retail spaces, while professional services occupy the floors above.
 Public transit services the area and continues to contribute to an urban lifestyle as the city grows.

 INDUSTRIAL ARTS - Attract the Makers

-The Industrial Arts District, with its warehouse spaces and unrefined aesthetic, is perfectly positioned to attract businesses, mixed-use and Makers in a tone like Miami’s Wynwood, Fort Lauderdale’s FAT Village, or Denver’s RiNo.
+The Industrial Arts District, with its warehouse spaces and unrefined aesthetic, is perfectly positioned to attract businesses, mixed-use development, artists, artisans, crafters and tech “movers and shakers” in a tone like Miami’s Wynwood, Fort Lauderdale’s FAT Village, or Denver’s RiNo.